Viola Bao

 Home Department: English

-Viola Bao (she/they) is a PhD student in Comparative Literary Studies and a recipient of the Fulbright Fellowship and the Mellon Fellowship in the Poetry and Poetics cluster.
-Her work focuses on the political and poetic histories of Asian and African diasporas, especially in networks of Pan-Africanism, transnational solidarity movements, and the New Left of the 60s and 70s.
-At the intersection of multiple sites, her research draws on Marxist frameworks of political economy and uneven development, aesthetic theory, and decolonial thought to explore ideas of cultural revolution and cultivation via the global circulation of Maoism.
-One of her side projects focuses on family abolition and the international division of social reproductive and sexual labour through the 20th century practice of transnational adoption, with particular attention to the politics and poetics of return, repair, and expansive forms of kinship in the work of Korean and Chinese adoptee writers and artists.
-Together with Anna Zalakostas and Professors Kalyan Nadiminti and Harris Feinsod, she co-organizes the Workshop in Transnational Cultural History at Northwestern.
-She has also translated Maggie Nelson's poetry collection Bluets into Swedish.
-Before coming to Northwestern, she worked as a journalist and writer and is still a regular contributor and literary critic at Scandinavia's largest morning daily, Dagens Nyheter.
+Viola Bao (she/they) is a PhD candidate in Comparative Literary Studies and English.
+Her work focuses on the political and poetic histories of Asian and African diasporas and East African postcolonial writing, especially in Pan-African networks, transnational social movements, and the New Left of the 1960s–70s.
+At the intersection of multiple sites, her research draws on Marxist frameworks of political economy and uneven development, aesthetic theory, and decolonial thought to explore ideas of cultural revolution and cultivation via the global circulation of Third Worldist thought.
+Her dissertation traces engagements with Mao's concept of a "people's aesthetic" across a variety of minoritarian genres, exploring how it catalyzed formal innovations that unsettled established divisions of labor between artist and audience and generated experiments in polyphonic narrative forms.
+One of her side projects focuses on family abolition and the international division of social reproductive and sexual labour through the 20th-century emergence of the transnational adoption industry, with particular attention to the politics and poetics of return and kinship in the work of Korean and Chinese adoptee writers and artists.
+Together with Anna Zalakostas and Professors Kalyan Nadiminti and Harris Feinsod, she has co-organized the Workshop in Transnational Cultural History at Northwestern.